segment-boneyard/nightmare/Readme.md

 ```

 ##### loadTimeout (default: infinite)
-This will force Nightmare to move on if a page transition caused by an action (eg, `.click()`) didn't finish within the set timeframe.
+Forces Nightmare to move on if a page transition caused by an action (eg, `.click()`) didn't finish within the set timeframe.
 If `loadTimeout` is shorter than `gotoTimeout`, the exceptions thrown by `gotoTimeout` will be suppressed.

 ```js
 const nightmare = Nightmare({